tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 - [ ] Add content type examples
 - [ ] Add a debugging or troubleshooting?
 - [ ] Define what a recipe or how to is for quick examples?
+- [ ] Work on exactly how we should use versions
+- [ ] Should we add description to the front matter as well?

 Remember a style guide is a living document.
 It can change as the documentation evolves or we find better ways to do things.

 ## On this page

 * [Framework Documentation Style Guide](#framework-documentation-style-guide)
   * [On this page](#on-this-page)
   * [Inclusivity](#inclusivity)